Redmine - design study

 You're right, but on the other hand, you'll have to generate each list even if the user doesn't click on it.
 The grouped elements would give the advantage of ajax requests.

-#5 Updated by Filou Centrinov about 6 years ago
+#5 Updated by Filou Centrinov over 6 years ago

 Project Overview: Yes, ticket box to the right is nice, because i don't use news (box). ...but may be not everybody is happy about this :-)

 History Overview: Make it possible to set a default.
 Make it possible to show and hide tabs.
 Also "spent time" tab would be nice.
 May also optionally conclude multiple actions like 5 times changed description from same person and no other activities had occured in that time.

 #6 Updated by Terence Mill over 6 years ago

 If a info box is showed, how is layout and orientation shall be configurable.